supernomad/quantum/README.md

 > For more detailed information on the operation and configuration of `quantum` take a look at the [wiki](https://github.com/Supernomad/quantum/wiki).

 ### Running
-`quantum` is designed to be plug and play, however the default configuration will run `quantum` in insecure mode and assumes each node has its own data store.
-In reality `quantum` _needs_ to be run with TLS fully setup and configured, in order to guarantee safe operation.
-In general it is best practice to obtain client and server certificates signed by a legitmate authority.
-However this does not preclude you from running with self signed certificates, as long as those certificates are kept safe and handled correctly.
+`quantum` is designed to be essentially plug and play, however the default configuration will run `quantum` in an insecure mode and assumes each node running quantum is also running its own data store.
+In reality `quantum` **must** be run with TLS fully setup and configured with the backened datastore, in order to guarantee safe operation.

 | Supported Backend Datastores | Supported OS's | Supported Providers |
 |:------------------:|:----:|:---------:|
 |[consul](https://consul.io)  | linux | AWS, GCE, Azure |
 |[etcd](https://github.com/coreos/etcd)  | | Packet, Digital Ocean, Rackspace |
 | | | Private datacenters, Private co-locations, and many more |

+#### TLS/Security Configuration
+[Etcd security configuration](https://coreos.com/etcd/docs/latest/security.html) is very well documented and implemented.
+It is highly recommended to fully read and understand the security setup for etcd before pushing quantum out to production.
+As it will directly relate to how much security `quantum` can provide.
+The following is the minimal configuration required to safe gaurd security:

+- Require TLS communication to etcd in all cases
+- Each server running `quantum` has its own unique TLS client certificate
+- For added security each server should also have a unique username/password
+> For a minimalistic configuration that can be used to generate test certificates see the included `bin/generate-etcd-certs` bash script

 #### Configuration
 `quantum` can be configured in any combination of four ways, cli arguments, environment variables, configuration file entries, and finally falling back to defaults.
 Regardless of which way `quantum` is configured all of the configuration options are available.